 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 The Journal of Writing Analytics is published by the WAC Clearinghouse.
 Copyright © by the authors and editors of the publications in the journal.
 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
-The Journal of Writing Analytics is housed at the Ohio State University’s Center for the Study and Teaching of Writing and supported by the Department of English at the University of South Florida.
+The Journal of Writing Analytics is housed at and supported by the Department of English at the University of South Florida.
 ISSN 2474-7491